 Critical - missing disk

-0 A disk is missing from the array bringing it to 'critical' status.
-The array is still accessib
+a A disk is missing from the array bringing it to 'critical' status.
+The array is still accessible

-but another disk failure could result in data loss.
+- but another disk failure could result in data loss.

 Verifying

 ofo The array is currently running a disk integrity check.

 010

-(23) Rebuilding
+(3) Rebuilding

-The array is currently rebuilding meaning you replaced a failed disk or added a new disk
+The array is currently rebuilding meaning you replaced a failed disk or added a new dis

 to a 'critical' state array.

-- Critical - rebuild required
+Critical - rebuild required

-0 The array has all disks, but one disk requires rebuilding.
+© The array has all disks, but one disk requires rebuilding.

 Disabled

 The icon represents a disabled array, meaning more than one disk failed and the array is

 no longer accessible

-100 Initializing
+0.00000 Initializing

-å The array is initializing.
+3 The array is initializing.
 The two types of initialization are Foreground and Background

 (See Initialization)

-194000 Uninitialized
+19090 Uninitialized

 U The array initialization process has been interrupted, and the process is incomplete.

 Not Initialized

-U Disk is not initialized yet, and needs to be initialized before use
+U

-( 10-01 ) Disk is not initialized yet, and needs to be initialized before use
+Disk is not initialized yet, and needs to be initialized before use

 Legacy

 An existing file system has been detected on the disk.
-These disks are classified as legal
+These disks are classified as lega

-drives.
+S 1000 drives.

-In Normal
+20230 Normal

 The array status is normal

-40
+40 The urray states is normal

-3 70 Initializing
+20 Initializing

-The array is initializing, either foreground or background initialization
+TOP The array is initializing, either foreground or background initialization

-I.: it: -1:t: Ct1

-U2 Initialization Stopped
+1.12% Initialization Stopped

 The initialization has been stopped.
 Current status is uninitialized.

+Cuitical Inconsistancy

-Critical - Inconsistency
+6 00 Critical - Inconsistency

 Data in the array is inconsistent and needs to be rebuilt.

-Data in the array to incomplishent and needs to be reculif.

-K Critical - missing disk
+Critical - missing disk

-• A disk has been removed or experienced failure, and user needs to reinsert disk or add a
+A disk has been removed or experienced failure, and user needs to reinsert disk or add

+• A disk has been removed of experienced failure, and user needs to remisert disk of add a

 new disk.

-Rebuilding

-Rebuilding The array is currently rebuilding.
+•

+new disk.